kopia/kopia/site/content/docs/Repositories/_index.md

 $ kopia repository create s3 --endpoint="storage.googleapis.com" --bucket="kopia-test-123" --access-key="access/key/here" --secret-access-key="secret/key/here"
 ```

-There are also various other options (such as object locking and [actions](../docs/advanced/actions/)) you can change or enable -- see the [help docs](../reference/command-line/common/repository-create-s3/) for more information.
+There are also various other options (such as [actions](../advanced/actions/)) you can change or enable -- see the [help docs](../reference/command-line/common/repository-create-s3/) for more information.

 You will be asked to enter the repository password that you want.
-Remember, this [password is used to encrypt your data](../docs/faqs/#how-do-i-enable-encryption), so make sure it is a secure password!
+Remember, this [password is used to encrypt your data](../faqs/#how-do-i-enable-encryption), so make sure it is a secure password!

 #### Connecting to Repository

-After you have created the `repository`, you connect to it using the [`kopia repository connect gcs` command](../docs/reference/command-line/common/repository-connect-gcs/) or the [`kopia repository connect s3` command](../docs/reference/command-line/common/repository-connect-s3/), depending on whichever way you setup the Google Cloud Storage `repository`.
-Read the [help docs for `repository connect gcs`](../docs/reference/command-line/common/repository-connect-gcs/) or the [help docs for `repository connect s3`](../docs/reference/command-line/common/repository-connect-s3/) for more information on the options available for these commands.
+After you have created the `repository`, you connect to it using the [`kopia repository connect gcs` command](../reference/command-line/common/repository-connect-gcs/) or the [`kopia repository connect s3` command](../reference/command-line/common/repository-connect-s3/), depending on whichever way you setup the Google Cloud Storage `repository`.
+Read the [help docs for `repository connect gcs`](../reference/command-line/common/repository-connect-gcs/) or the [help docs for `repository connect s3`](../reference/command-line/common/repository-connect-s3/) for more information on the options available for these commands.

 ## Google Drive